albertostg/cool-new-project/README.md

 cool-new-project
 ================

-his is my cool new project - check it out
+This is my cool new project - check it out